amazon-archives/aws-appsync-visualization-with-athena-app/README.md

 ## Updates

 * 12/19/19: New branch `with-auth` provides an implementation that tracks request per owner in a DynamoDB table.
 In introduces a pipeline resolver with 2 functions to interact with Amazon Athena and AWS Lambda in a single query.
 Using a `@dynamodb` and `@auth` transformer, access to past queries is limited to the query owners and the Lambda functions that create and update the table entries.
+To view the intial release (minus the auth), go to the [initial-release](https://github.com/aws-samples/aws-appsync-visualization-with-athena-app/tree/initial-release) branch.
   ```graphql
   type AthenaOperation
   @model